highcharts/highcharts/docs/chart-design-and-style/design-and-style.md

 Design and style
 ================

-All Highcharts elements are customizable through options.
+All Highcharts elements are customizable, either through options or via CSS using [styled mode](https://www.highcharts.com/docs/chart-design-and-style/style-by-css).

 Layout and positioning
 ----------------------